-One of the hardest part is to design the conversation flow.
+One of the hardest parts is to design the conversation flow.
 There are two main types of conversations.
-The first is task-led where the target is to accomplish certain goals while going through the conversational funnel.
-The second will be a topic-led conversation.
-This type is different because it’s more about entertainment.
+The first is task-led, where the aim is to accomplish certain goals while going through the conversational funnel.
+The second will be a topic-led conversation; this type is different because it’s more about entertainment.

 A good example could be when someone is buying lunch.
 It starts with a single task definition.
 Once we have a task, the process needs to be initialized.

 The initialization process can be divided into multiple subtasks.
 In our example, it could be something like this:

 The same goes for the actual buying process:

 If everything goes according to the plan, the task is completed.
 However, as I mentioned before, we think and talk like humans and this is where it gets tricky.